rskelley9/PhotoWebsite/README.markdown

 ## About this App

+This application is a complete photography website, built with CMS and administrator functionality for adding photo, text and video content.
+It also includes a modest booking system, and its admin interface makes integrating a marketing platform relatively simple.

-This application is a photography website built with [Grokphoto.com](http://grokphoto.org/) and the [Devise](https://github.com/plataformatec/devise/tree/v3.2) engine.
+This application was built with [Grokphoto.com](http://grokphoto.org/) and the [Devise](https://github.com/plataformatec/devise/tree/v3.2) engine.
 The user interface is designed with a customized Rails template.

 ### GrokPhoto